kafkasl/books_tldr/README.md

 A personal selection of what I enjoyed the most or things I want to remember about books I've read (and mostly a good excuse to practice speed typing).
 If you are unsure as to whether you'll like a given book, have a look at its tl;dr to get a feeling of the book before reading it.
 Or just get an interesting subset (for me) of its contents.

 Also, RIP means Read In Progress in this situation.
 Not Rest In Peace or Requiescat In Pace (latin version).
+WIP just means I haven't written down all my notes yet.

 Current selection:
-* The pragmatic programmer (RIP)
+* The pragmatic programmer (WIP)
-* Keep Sharp (RIP)
+* Keep Sharp (WIP)
 * La felicidad desesperadamente
 * How to be an epicurean
+* The Lean Startup
+* The Mythical Man-Month (RIP)